brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 hosts next to Home Assistant.
 That way, you can use the tunnel to also access other systems like a diskstation, router or anything else.

-Like with the `external_hostname` of Home Assistant, DNS entries will be automatically created at Cloudflare.
+Like the `external_hostname` option used for Home Assistant, DNS entries will be automatically created at Cloudflare.

 Add the (optional) `disableChunkedEncoding` option to a hostname, to disable chunked transfer encoding.
 This is useful if you are running a WSGI server,